Ain Beida Airport

 Ain Beida Airport (Aéroport de Ouargla / Ain Beida) (IATA: OGX, ICAO: DAUU), also known as Ouargla Airport, is an airport serving Ouargla, a city in the Ouargla Province of eastern Algeria.
 It is located 4.3 NM southeast of the city.
 The airport is in the Sahara Desert, about 540 km southeast of Algiers.

-The Ourgla (OUR) VOR-DME and Ourgla (OU) Non-directional beacon navigational aids are north of and aligned with the runways.
+The Ouargla (OUR) VOR-DME and Ouargla (OU) Non-directional beacon navigational aids are north of and aligned with the runways.

 Airlines and destinations

 World War II

 During World War II the airport was known as Sedrata Airfield, and was used by the United States Twelfth Air Force in the Western Desert Campaign in 1942–1943.
 Known units assigned to the airfield were: